IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

 Activity sequencer
 ---------------------

-The activity allows to define the list of the activities that will be launch sequentially.
+The sequencer allows to define a list of the activities that will be launched sequentially.
 This service should be associated to a view to display the current activity in a container.
 Only one activity is launched at a time, the next activity will be available when all its requirements are present.

-Three implementations exists for the sequencer:
+Three implementations exist for the sequencer:

-- the "basic" sequencer without interface, the slots 'next', 'previous' and 'goTo' allows to select the activity to launch
+- the "basic" sequencer with no interface, the slots 'next', 'previous' and 'goTo' allow to select the activity to launch
 - the Qt implementation of the stepper (``::uiActivitiesQt::editor::SActivitySequencer``)
 - the Qml implementation of the stepper (``::uiActivitiesQml::SActivitySequencer``)